- Apply today

 Master of Science

-The M.S. in Applied Statistics program produces graduates who can deal with big data, perform statistical analysis to detect hidden patterns in data, perform risk factor analysis and perform predictive analysis.
-Applications of statistics are found in many fields such as social sciences, engineering, business, biomedical sciences and economics.
-The MS in Applied Statistics is intended for students who have a mathematical background (not necessarily having a degree in mathematics) that want to develop strong data analytic skills to solve complex, real world problems.
+The applied statistics program is focused on producing graduates who can deal with big data, perform statistical analysis to detect hidden patterns in data, perform risk factor analysis and perform predictive analysis.
+The program is intended for students who have a mathematical background (not necessarily having a degree in mathematics or statistics) that want to develop strong data analytic skills to solve complex, real world problems.
+In addition to course work, students also take a statistical consulting practicum course.
+The practicum is intended to give students practical, hands-on statistical consulting training.
 This program meets the needs for recent graduates who are seeking a master’s degree program in applied statistics, and for mid-career workers with a solid mathematics and/or statistics background who are seeking a graduate program in applied statistics either for career advancement or for a career change.
 Students may pursue the degree on a full-time or part-time basis.
 Many courses are offered evenings.

 Visit the Department Web Page for more detailed program information.